Nameo91/CV/README.md

 ## Interests

-- Love to travel around the world
+- ✈️ Love to travel around the world
-- Enjoy hiking in the mountains, or going for bush walks
+- ⛰️ Enjoy hiking in the mountains, or going for bush walks
-- Swimming, running and snowboarding
+- 🏊‍♀️ Swimming, running and snowboarding (competed nationally as a swimmer)
-- Cooking and baking internatianal cuisines
+- 🧑‍🍳 Cooking and baking